weseemahmed/weseemahmed2.github.io/myresearch.md

 Unfinished Business: Ontario since the Great Recession</a> (2018)
 <ul>
   <li> A review of Ontario's economic and social performance over the past 17 years with emphasis on the effects of the Great Recession.</li>
-  <li> Prepared for Ontario’s Panel on Economic Growth & Prosperity.
+  <li> Prepared for Ontario’s Panel on Economic Growth & Prosperity.</li>
   <li> ISBN: 978-1-927065-31-0</li>
   </ul>
 </p>